Emerge Ready to Lead an Organization

 - No GRE required

-Today, non-profit leaders need cross-sector experience, and Seton Hall University's online Master of Public Administration in Non-Profit Management provides exactly that.
+Today’s leaders need cross-sector experience and Seton Hall University's online Master of Public Administration provides exactly that.
 With exposure to both public and non-profit sector models, you'll be ready to tackle the challenges of running a career in civil service or a non-profit organization.